Future of farming

 Ecosystem balance preservation

-Biodiversity in modern landscapes
+Biodiversity in agricultural landscapes

-Efficient crop systems
+Efficient crop production systems

 Strategies for optimal production